ricardobusta/udemy-mirror-course/README.md

 - Adding prefix Cmd and Rpc to remote methods help a lot on code readability.
 - connectionToClient in NetworkBehaviour is a good way to figure out if objects belong to the same user
 - Network manager has a `singleton` access.
+- When implementing a `lobby`, we need to remove the `Offline Scene` and `Online Scene` references from network manager.
+  - This breaks everything.
+You need to spawn things (except the player) manually after changing to the proper scene.
+- When overriding some NetworkManager methods, we `MUST` call the base method.
+I did for only some, and forgot for `OnServerConnect`.
+This made the server stop spawning player game objects.
+- The instructor made the camera a NetworkBehaviour.
+For the game we do in the course, it could totally be a local cotntrolled object, but it might be useful for an actual RTS if we want to be able to control the client camera from the server side.
 #### Authority

 - Also has OnStartAuthority and OnStopAuthority callbacks